 The two of them whittled at the slender poles several hours a day for several days.
 Grandfather inspected the boy’s work carefully and hefted the weight of the two works in progress over and over.
 At last satisfied, they trooped down to the armorsmith’s.
 They took with them the two shafts and had the armorsmith fire a brave iron spear tip for each.
 These, the armorsmith threw into the snow where they hissed and tempered into the finest metal in the wilderness.

 Grandfather and ten-year-old Tyree then went back to Grandfather’s hut and attached the lance tips with strips of caribou leather.
 These bindings they soaked in melted snow, and then left in the meager sun to dry.
-They placed the lances in the snow butt end first and let the tips bath in the sacred wind.
+They placed the lances in the snow butt end first and let the tips bathe in the sacred wind.
 As they dried, the spearhead bindings grew tighter and tighter, and then they froze.
 No stronger, more dependable binding could be found upon the snow.

 Then came practice.
 Tyree and his grandfather rode to the edge of the encampment and made man-sized targets of pony hay.
 From horseback they ran the targets through with their lances over and over until Tyree could hit the mark with greater efficiency than his mentor.
 Then they rode through the wilderness spearing brushes and trees.
 Then live targets, as they went on a hunt for deer.
 It was a crisp morning.
 As they rode off, it began to snow.